 Why You Should Watch: This underrated fairy tale adaptation is fantastic.
 It’s gothic, original and full of romance.
 If you enjoy the horror elements of the original fairy tales, then you’ll appreciate this dark version of Snow White.

-Content Note: R for violence and sexual references.
+Content Note: R for violence and suggestive references.

 #169 The Spiral Staircase (1946)

 Why You Should Watch: It’s a Victorian gothic thriller that’s one of the best in the genre.

 Why You Should Watch: This gothic romance period drama is a must-see film starring Kate Beckinsale based on an Edgar Allan Poe story!

 Content Note: PG-13 for violence, disturbing images, suggestive content, sensuality, and language.

 Why You Should Watch: If you’re one of the few that hasn’t watched this supernatural horror series, then you definitely should!
 It’s a great series with nostalgic throwbacks to the ’80s as well as memorable performances.

 You’ll also enjoy the young paranormal romance love story between Eleven and Mike.

 Content Note: TV-14 for frightening sequences, violence, and language.